ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 Busing, R.T.
 2005.
 Tree mortality, canopy turnover, and woody detritus in old cove forests of the southern Appalachians.
 Ecology 86:73-84.

+.. _Buzanetal2015:

+Buzan, J.R., Oleson, K., and Huber, M. 2015: Implementation and comparison of a suite of heat stress metrics within the Community Land Model version 4.5, Geosci.
+Model Dev., 8, 151-170, doi:10.5194/gmd-8-151-2015.

 .. _CampbellNorman1998:

 Campbell, G.S., and Norman, J.M.
 1998.
 An Introduction to Environmental